On inhomogeneous extension of Thue-Roth's type inequality with moving targets

-satisfied by all the triples $(u, q, p)\in\mathcal{B}_1$ for an infinite subset of $\mathcal{B}_1$.
+satisfied by all the triples $(u, q, p)\in\mathcal{B}_1$ for an infinite subset of $\mathcal{B}_1\subset\mathcal{B}$.

-Under the hypotheses of the Main Theorem of \cite{corv}, the authors establish the existence of such a non-trivial linear relation with $a_0 = 0$.
+Under the hypotheses of the Main Theorem in \cite{corv}, the authors established the existence of such a non-trivial linear relation with $a_0 = 0$.
 The present situation is slightly more complicated.
 As in \cite{corv}, we will establish that there is a non-trivial linear relation as above with $a_0 = a_1 = 0$, and then we will conclude exactly as in \cite{corv}.

-{\bf Claim 1.} At least one of the $b_j$'s is non-zero in the relation \eqref{eq3.8}.
+{\bf Claim 1.} At least one of the $b_j$'s is non-zero in the relation \eqref{eq3.9}.

 If not, suppose $b_i=0$ for all $1\leq i\leq d$.
 Then from \eqref{eq3.8}, we have